-DIFFERENT
+DIFFERENT PROBLEMS HAVE DIFFERENT OPTIMUM SOLUTIONS

-PROBLEMS HAVE
+- data structures:

-DIFFERENT
+- Arrays (NOW!)

-OPTIMUM
+- Linked Lists (after flexibility week)

-SOLUTIONS
+- There are of course other data structures that you will learn about in further computing courses

-- In this course we will learn about two pretty cool data structures: - Arrays (NOW!) - Linked Lists (after flexibility week) - There are of course other data structures that you will learn about in further computing courses - Choosing the right structure to house our data depends on what the problem is and what you are trying to achieve.
+- Choosing the right structure to house our data depends on what the problem is and what you are trying to achieve.
 Some structures lend themselves better to certain types of problems.